aaronclinger/gahelper.js/README.md

 ## Dependencies

 `GAHelper` requires the presence of [jQuery](http://jquery.com) for [data attribute event tracking](#data-attribute).
-If jQuery is not present, `GAHelper` will automatically disable the feature.
+If jQuery is not present, `GAHelper` will automatically disable this feature.
 If you do not wish to include jQuery in your project, but want data attribute event tracking, it should be fairly trivial to change the few dependences.

 ## Example Usage